nshimaza/thread-supervisor/README.md

 a dynamic process with given `ProcessSpec`.

-When the supervisor is terminated, requested processes are automatically terminated by the supervisor if they are still running.
+When the supervisor is terminated, requested processes are automatically killed by the supervisor if they are still running.

-To terminate the supervisor, apply `cancel` to `asyncSv`.
+To kill the supervisor, apply `cancel` to `asyncSv`.